Allison Monaghan McGuire

 Natalie Neumann is a project management and systems wizard.
 With a background in design, strategy, and finance, she combines business acumen with design thinking, visualization skills, and her secret sauce -- her “German-ness”.
 She translates complex information, identifies key highlights, creates comprehensive summaries, and designs seamless systems resulting in actionable strategies and increased operational effectiveness.

-For the Monaghan McGuire Creative Collective, Natalie builds financial and operational systems to streamline project management and teamwork.
+For Monaghan McGuire, Natalie builds financial and operational systems to streamline project management and teamwork.
 At Designity, a virtual design agency, she supervises creative talent and leads technology projects.
 In her consulting capacities, she develops pitch decks, business finances and growth strategies for female-led startups.

 Previously, Natalie co-founded the beverage startup Metabrew for which she invented proprietary superfood drink blends, set up and led the company’s operations and finances, managed the team, and built a wellness lifestyle brand with over 18,000 followers.